mavryk-network/mavryk-protocol/docs/alpha/event.rst

 ===============

 Contract events provide a way for contracts to deliver event-like information to external applications.
-This mechanism allows off-chain applications to react to Tezos contracts execution.
+This mechanism allows off-chain applications to react to Mavryk contracts execution.

 Sending events